gasgiant/Camera-Shake/README.md

 ![shakeparams](https://i.imgur.com/TLsOKIA.png "PerlinShake.Params Inspector")

 Shakes can have more options in their constructors.
-For example you can pass position of the source of the explosion into the `PerlinShake` constructor, and the shake will change the strength based on the distance from the source to the camera.
+For example you can pass position of the source of the explosion into the `PerlinShake` constructor, and the shake will change the strength depending on the distance from the source to the camera.

 ```csharp
 public class Grenade : MonoBehaviour